Science, Technology, Engineering, Arts & Math

 mpif77 -o flops flops.f

 mpirun -np 100 --hostfile machines flops

 Enter pelicanHPC as a our first solution!
 We demoed an old DVD we had to show how to fire up the cluster.
-Our experiment demonstrated that we could not boot the whole room anymore, as we used to, as PXE Boot or Netboot requires we setup our own DHCP server.
-When you boot the DVD on one PC, it sets up a DHCP server so all the other PCs can PXE Boot the same OS.
+Our experiment demonstrated that we could not boot the whole room anymore, as we used to, since PXE Boot or Netboot requires we setup our own DHCP server.
+When you boot the DVD on one PC, it sets up a DHCP server so all the other PCs can PXE Boot the same OS over Ethernet running in RAM.
 However, our new WimpDoze network uses its own DHCP server.
 These two servers conflict, so we cannot reliably connect all the Worker bees to the Queen bee.
 We can't setup grid computing or a grid cluster, but we can still setup SMP.
 In other words, boot up a single PC with the pelicanHPC DVD and run multicore applications on all the cores on that one PC.

 So, here's your homework.
 Download the latest pelicanHPC ISO file and burn your own bootable DVD.
 Don't worry if your first burn doesn't boot.
 You can use that DVD as a "Linux Coaster" for your favorite beverage the next time you play on SteamOS.
 If you can make this work at home, try to run Hello_World_MPI.py from John Burke's sample MPI4PY (MPI for Python) code.

 See below for our Raspberry PI project.
 We have been waiting for funding for some extra hardware from DonorsChoose and we just got it!
 Yeah!
 In the mean time we're playing with PelicanHPC and BCCD DVDs to see how openMPI works so we can set it up the same way on our new Linux Cluster.